djipco/webmidi/website/api/classes/WebMidi.md

 There are 3 ways to execute code after `WebMidi` has been enabled:

-- Pass a callback function in the options
+- Pass a callback function in the `options`
 - Listen to the `enabled` event
 - Wait for the promise to resolve

 In order, this is what happens towards the end of the enabling process:

-1. callback is executed
-2. `enabled` event is triggered
+1. `interfaceready` event is triggered
-3. `connected` events from available inputs and outputs are triggered
+2. `connected` events are triggered for each available input and output
+3. `enabled` event is triggered
+4. callback (if any) is executed
-4. promise is resolved
+5. promise is resolved

 The promise is fulfilled with an object containing two properties (`inputs` and `outputs`) that contain arrays of available inputs and outputs, respectively.